Cynthia Erivo: Awards and nominations

-Throughout her career, Erivo has received a Daytime Emmy Award, a Grammy Award, and a Tony Award, and has been nominated for three Academy Awards, two British Academy Film Awards, four Golden Globe Awards, and two Screen Actors Guild Awards.
+Throughout her career, Erivo has received a Daytime Emmy Award, two Grammy Awards, and a Tony Award, and has been nominated for three Academy Awards, two British Academy Film Awards, five Golden Globe Awards, and four Actor Awards.

 For the Broadway revival of The Color Purple, Erivo won the 2016 Tony Award for Best Actress in a Musical.
 The following year, she and the cast of The Color Purple won the Daytime Emmy Award for Outstanding Musical Performance in a Daytime Program and the Grammy Award for Best Musical Theater Album.

+Erivo was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for services to music and drama.